0101mirabror/CineBot/README.md

 # uzmovibot

+# Botdan ishlashi:
-Botdan ishlashi: Uzmovi.uz kinoportali uchun ishlab chiqilgan bot nusxasi.
+`Uzmovi.com` kinoportali uchun ishlab chiqilgan bot nusxasi.
 Bot web scrapping orqali saytdan ma'lumotlarni oladi va botga uzatadi.
-A copy of the bot developed for the Uzmovi.uz movie portal.
+A copy of the bot developed for the `Uzmovi.com` movie portal.
 The bot takes data from the site through web scraping and passes it to the bot.